ZoontS/Junaedi-Bot/README.md

 # Junaedi Bot
- Just a silly discord bot
+Just a silly discord bot that i made for fun

+All rights reserved